Filing and Paying US Taxes Support

 What happens if you made a mistake when filing?

 The IRS Form 1040X can be your saving grace to amend a mistake via your federal tax form.
-This form can correct forms 1040, 1040-A, 1040-EZ, 1040-NR, or 1040-NR EZ.
+Thus, this form can correct forms 1040, 1040-A, 1040-EZ, 1040-NR, or 1040-NR EZ.
 Plus, you can change the income amounts previously adjusted by the IRS, and claim a carryback from a loss or unused credit.

 Form 1040X allows you to file for an amendment within three years from the original due date you submitted your return.
-For example, if you made an error on your 2020 tax return, you have until 2023 to make the necessary changes.
+For example, if you made an error on your 2021 tax return, you have until 2024 to make the necessary changes.

 Additionally, the IRS uses a technological system to process tax returns.
 It can identify missing income, mathematical errors, required schedules, and more.
-So if your tax forms has a mistake or two, the IRS system can adjust the income/numbers accordingly, and you will receive a notification that changes have been made.
+So, if your tax forms has a mistake or two, the IRS system can adjust the income/numbers accordingly, and you will receive a notification that changes have been made.

 Then, let’s say you’ve missed filing a tax schedule, the IRS will notify you in two ways: Send you a request to file the program, or will ignore your missing plan and process your return.